The aim of the Woodstock Video Club is to bring together people who share a common interest in film

 Latest updates include a short film about making Injury Claims,

-part of our Northleach Mechanical Music Museum project and our Signs of Spring competition winner.
+a club member's memories of Wolvercote and our Signs of Spring competition winner.

 Useful club and film making related links are included below.